victorbertoldo/dbt-exemples/README.md

 grant usage on all schemas in database analytics to role test_role;
 grant usage on future schemas in database analytics to role test_role;
 grant select on all tables in database analytics to role test_role;
+grant create on all tables in database analytics to role test_role;
 grant select on future tables in database analytics to role test_role;
 grant select on all views in database analytics to role test_role;
 grant select on future views in database analytics to role test_role;
+GRANT USAGE ON WAREHOUSE TRANSFORM_DW TO ROLE test_role;
+grant create on all tables in database analytics to role test_role;
+grant IMPORTED PRIVILEGES on database SNOWFLAKE_SAMPLE_DATA to role test_role;
 ```
 ____
 ### After all that we can start to create models